What is the cornea?

-The cornea is the clear, glistening membrane that makes up the surface of the eyeball.
+The cornea is the transparent, glistening membrane that makes up the surface of the eyeball.
 One must first know how the cornea is constructed to understand a corneal ulcer.

-There are three layers in the cornea, all of which are highly specialized skin cells.
-The outermost layer is the epithelium, which is a very thin layer of cells (usually 5-6 rows thick).
-Below the epithelium is the stroma, which is the main supportive layer of the cornea, and the deepest layer is Descemet's membrane.
-Because all of these layers are clear, it is not possible to see them without special stains that color specific cells and highlight them when the tissue is examined under a microscope.
+The cornea has three layers, all of which are highly specialized skin cells.
+The epithelium is the outermost layer, a very thin layer of cells (usually 5-6 rows thick).
+Below the epithelium is the stroma, the main supportive layer of the cornea, and the deepest layer is Descemet's membrane.
+Because all these layers are transparent, it is impossible to see them without special stains that color specific cells and highlight them when the tissue is examined under a microscope.

-A penetration or erosion through a few layers of the outermost corneal epithelium is called a corneal erosion or corneal abrasion.
-A corneal ulcer is a deeper erosion through the entire epithelium down into the stroma.
+Penetration or erosion through a few layers of the outermost corneal epithelium is called a simple corneal ulcer, abrasion, or erosion.
+A deep or complex corneal ulcer is a deeper erosion through the entire epithelium into the stroma.
 With a corneal ulcer, fluid is absorbed from the tears into the stroma, giving a cloudy appearance to the eye.
-If the ulcer goes through the stroma to the deepest level of Descemet's membrane, a descemetocele is formed.
-A descemetocele is a very serious condition.
-If Descemet's membrane ruptures, the liquid inside the eyeball leaks out, the eye collapses and irreparable damage occurs.
+A descemetocele is formed if the ulcer goes through the stroma to the level of Descemet's membrane.
+A descemetocele is a severe condition.
+If Descemet's membrane ruptures, the liquid inside the eyeball leaks out, the eye collapses, and irreparable damage occurs.

 What causes corneal ulcers?

-There are several causes of corneal ulcers in cats.
-The most common cause is trauma.
-An ulcer may result from blunt trauma, such as a cat rubbing its eye against a rough surface, or due to a laceration, such as a cat-claw scratch or contact with a sharp object such as a thorn.
-The second most common cause is chemical burn of the cornea.
-This may happen when irritating shampoos, other liquids, chemicals, or dust such as drywall dust gets in the eye.
+There are several causes of corneal ulcers in cats, the most common being trauma.
+An ulcer may result from blunt trauma, such as a cat rubbing his eye against a rough surface, or a laceration, such as a cat-claw scratch, or contact with a sharp object, such as a thorn.
+The second most common cause is a chemical burn to the cornea.
+This may happen when irritating shampoos, other liquids, chemicals, or dust gets in the eye.

 Other causes of corneal ulcers include bacterial infections, viral infections, and other diseases.
 These conditions may originate in the eye or develop secondary to disease elsewhere in the body.
 Examples of other diseases include: